 International sales has been a rapidly growing component of online businesses.
 Shopify noted that retail eCommerce sales have increased dramatically over the past six years.
 In 2020, retail eCommerce sales are expected to exceed $4.1 trillion.

 These numbers are only expected to grow.
-With the emergence of new channel technologies and more accessible markets, international eCommerce represents a massive opportunity for merchants everywhere.
+As internet usage and availability spreads to even the most remote parts of the world, international eCommerce represents a massive opportunity for merchants everywhere.

 “International?” you might wonder.
 “How can that benefit my Shopify store?”

 Establishing a presence in other countries shares huge benefits for small and large businesses alike.
 Amongst these benefits, the ability to discover untapped markets with new customers, increased brand exposure on a global level, and cashing in on the rejuvenating effects on the momentum of your store’s success.

 (If you own a Shopify Plus store, Shopify offers a very extensive handbook on going global. )